 Look after your brushes by giving them a good clean in a solvent such as white spirit or turpentine (known as “turps”).

-That’s it, you’ve done it!
-Your garage door should now perfectly complement your home and make it look much better.
 If you need more help painting your garage doors, check out this handy guide from Hammerite on ‘How to paint a garage door‘.